Best Transitional Highchair 2019

 Is the Stokke Tripp Trapp easy to clean?

 Wood tends to cling onto hardened food more than plastic, so our hardened porridge test took several minutes of scrubbing to completely remove.

 Generally, though, the Tripp Trapp has no nooks and crannies for toast crumbs to hide in, and the smooth wood can be wiped down easily.
 Bolognese sauce also left no stains behind.

 The baby seat is made from dishwasher proof plastic – an added bonus when it comes to messy weaning.
 Should you buy the cushion insert, the material has an easy-wipe coating and is also machine-washable.
 The removable tray is dishwasher-safe.

 That the Tripp Trapp is ubiquitous as it is, despite its hefty price tag, is a testament to its superior design and longevity.
 With top-quality materials used for the chair and the accessories, so many colours to choose from and a robustness that allows it to survive for years practically unmarked, it’s a valuable addition to your dinnertimes.

 If you’ve got the cash to splash for a new one, that’s great – but you’ll find a huge number of models at affordable second-hand prices, making the Tripp Trapp a solid choice for almost everyone.

 About Mumsnet Reviews

-All Mumsnet product reviews are written by real parents after weeks of research and testing.
+All Mumsnet product reviews are written by real parents after weeks of research and testing – this includes recommendations from the Mumsnet Talk boards.
 We work hard to provide honest and independent advice you can trust.
 Sometimes, we earn revenue through affiliate (click-to-buy) links in our articles.
 However, we never allow this to influence our coverage.
-Read our How test page to find out more.
+Read our how we test page to find out more.

 Agree?
 Disagree?
 Leave your comment below...